Moonbeam69/2DPendulum/README.md

 ### Pendulum

-Simple class that simluates a 2D pendulum with both torque and damping
+Simple class that simulates a 2D pendulum with both torque and damping.